Categories

 Definition of a token

-Each token begins with a “%” sign followed by one or more characters.
-Each token has a unique purpose.
-You can combine any of these tokens with any other.
+Each token starts with a “%” sign followed by one or more characters.
+Each token serves a unique purpose.
+You have the flexibility to combine any of these tokens with each other.

-The following illustrates a sample combination of tokens and the resulting filename:
+Here’s an example that demonstrates a combination of tokens and the resulting filename:

 [Token string] [Resulting file name]